Inulin vs Psyllium: Which Is Better for Gut Health?

 Understanding Psyllium Husk

-Products containing psyllium husk are often used to alleviate both constipation and diarrhea as it too has a beneficial effect on gut bacteria.
-Let’s take a look at a few benefits of psyllium:
+Products containing psyllium husk are often used to support both constipation and diarrhea management, and it also has a beneficial effect on gut bacteria.
+Here is a closer look at how it works:

 Inulin vs. Psyllium: A Comparison

-As you can probably tell if you’ve read this far, there are a lot of similarities between inulin and psyllium.
-But in the following section, we are going to compare the merits of these kinds of fibers as they pertain to specific health concerns:
+There are a lot of similarities between inulin and psyllium.
+But in the following section, we are going to compare the merits of these fibers as they pertain to specific health concerns.

 Irritable Bowel Syndrome